URL Unfurl Not Working: How to Fix Link Previews on iMessage, Discord & More

 curl:

 If the tags don't appear in the output, they are JavaScript-injected and invisible to iMessage.
+Switch to SSR, SSG, or pre-rendering.

 Verify the image is accessible and HTTPS — open your